SalahZITOUNI/SpaceSense_P_T/README.md

 # Internship Take Home Assignment - Software Engineer
-# User Manuel competence test SpaceSense
+# User Manuel skill test for SpaceSense
 The following Manuel or readme file will include the following parts:

 1. **Before starting.**